 If Bats are present, you cannot have your loft insulated - they are a protected species, and must not be disturbed.
 However, the loft can be insulated during their "away period".

 We don't use the "itchy stuff" any more.

-We use what can be described as a "quilt" which the manufactures state "you could comfortably sleep on".
+We use what can be described as a "quilt", which "you could comfortably sleep on" according to the manufacture.

 The rolls are brought into the house in "poly bags" and taken into the loft, where the insulation is removed from the bags.

 Our technicians will then ensure that there is sufficient ventilation within the loft space.
-That is basically it.
 Each loft will have it's own set of circumstances such as downlighters, electicity cables etc., but these would have been noted during the initial survey and discussed with the customer.